 It’s not surprising that Bec’s confidence and success grew with Melissa’s support.
 Melissa is one of our most devoted and experienced Guide Dog Mobility Instructors – one of the many fine specialists that Guide Dogs Queensland is able to employ because of your support.

-“I’ve seen many people go through this incredible change once they’ve received the right support,” Melissa said.
+“I’ve seen many people go through an incredible change once they’ve received the right support,” Melissa said.

-“It’s so rewarding to see her take her independence in her stride.
-The next step for her is definitely a Guide Dog,” Melissa said.
+“It’s was so rewarding to see her take her independence in her stride.
+The next step for Bec was definitely a Guide Dog,” Melissa said.

-“For Bec to fulfil her dreams of completing a degree and eventually use it to help others with low or no vision, a Guide Dog is the only way.
-It will also give parents Jenny and Steven peace of mind knowing that Bec is equipped to live her life confidently and independently.”
+“For Bec to fulfil her dreams of completing a degree in technology and eventually use it to help others with low or no vision, a Guide Dog was the only way.
+To parents Jenny and Steven, a Guide Dog would also give them peace of mind knowing that Bec is equipped to live her life confidently and independently.”

-Melissa has identified a Guide Dog-intraining called ‘Steffi’ that she believes will be the perfect match for Bec.
+Melissa identified a Guide Dog called ‘Steffi’ that she felt was the perfect match for Bec.